TheMartes/robo.li-example/README.md

-# robo.li-example
+# Robo.li Examples

-An example of using Robo.li to automate tasks
+This repository contains a sample setup of Robo.li to show how to use it to automate tasks.
+It’s not extremely detailed.
+But it provides a good start.